-18. In Fiscal Year 2017, did your agency close the ten oldest consultations that were reported pending in your Fiscal Year 2016 Annual FOIA Report?
+22. In Fiscal Year 2018, did your agency close the ten oldest consultations that were reported pending in your Fiscal Year 2017 Annual FOIA Report?

-The agency did not have any pending consultations as of the end of Fiscal Year 2016.
+The agency did not have any pending consultations as of the end of Fiscal Year 2017.

-19. If no, please provide the number of these consultations your agency was able to close by the end of the fiscal year, as listed in Section XII.C. of your Fiscal Year 2016 Annual FOIA Report.
-If you had less than ten total oldest consultations to close, please indicate that.
+23. If no, please provide the number of these consultations your agency was able to close by the end of the fiscal year, as listed in Section XII.C. of your Fiscal Year 2017 Annual FOIA Report.
+If you had fewer than ten total oldest consultations to close, please indicate that.

-As mentioned above, the agency did not have pending consultations at the end of Fiscal Year 2016.
+As mentioned above, the agency did not have pending consultations at the end of Fiscal Year 2017.

-- E. Additional Information on Ten Oldest Requests, Appeals, and Consultations & Plans: - 20.
-Briefly explain any obstacles your agency faced in closing its ten oldest requests, appeals, and consultations from Fiscal Year 2017.
+- E. Additional Information on Ten Oldest Requests, Appeals, and Consultations & Plans: - 24.
+Briefly explain any obstacles your agency faced in closing its ten oldest requests, appeals, and consultations from Fiscal Year 2018.

-21. If your agency was unable to close any of its ten oldest requests because you were waiting to hear back from other agencies on consultations you sent, please provide the date the request was initially received by your agency, the date when your agency sent the consultation, and the date when you last contacted the agency where the consultation was pending.
+25. If your agency was unable to close any of its ten oldest requests because you were waiting to hear back from other agencies on consultations you sent, please provide the date the request was initially received by your agency, the date when your agency sent the consultation, and the date when you last contacted the agency where the consultation was pending.

-22. If your agency did not close its ten oldest pending requests, appeals, or consultations, please provide a plan describing how your agency intends to close those "ten oldest" requests, appeals, and consultations during Fiscal Year 2017.
+26. If your agency did not close its ten oldest pending requests, appeals, or consultations, please provide a plan describing how your agency intends to close those "ten oldest" requests, appeals, and consultations during Fiscal Year 2018.

-F. Success Stories
+F. Success Stories:

-- As in prior years, one of the major success stories is the agency's continued participation in FOIAonline, which is a cost effective FOIA request tracking system.
-Due to FOIAonline's success, the number of agencies using the tracking system continues to grow, leading to additional investments and the development of enhanced system functioning. - The FLRA completely updated its FOIA regulations in Fiscal Year 2017 and timely published them within six months pursuant to the FOIA Improvement Act of 2016.
-The agency also worked with and trained all the FOIA professionals to ensure compliance with the new law and its newly issued regulations.
+- As in prior years, one of the major success stories for the agency continues to be the enhancements made to its website, which provides access to the most current decisions, case processing data, program training, and information about all of the agency's activities. - The agency takes an active role coordinating with its partners at FOIAonline, which is a cost-effective FOIA request tracking system.
+Due to FOIAonline's success, the number of agencies using the tracking system continues to grow, leading to additional investments and the development of enhanced system functioning.